 Achilles Tendinopathy Deep Dive

 When we look around social media, we’re immediately bombarded with content such as “5 Best Stretches for Knee Pain” or “10 Minute Stretch to Get Rid of Lower Back Pain” or “Glute Warm Ups Before Running.”
-While some of this content can definitely be useful in some individual’s circumstances, I often find that people are skipping some important factors that are MORE LIKELY the cause of their issues.
+While some of this content can definitely be useful in some individual’s circumstances, as a physical therapist, I often find that people are skipping some important factors that are MORE LIKELY the cause of their issues.

 In this article, I’ll use Achilles Tendinopathy (Read: Activity-related soreness in the achilles/back of ankle) as a case study example for how multiple different mechanisms can create this dysfunction.
 I’ll touch on these factors from a more ecological perspective, and attempt to give a constructive thought process on how you can understand your body BETTER.